Ten Aspects of God’s Sovereignty over Suffering and Satan’s Hand in It

-4. Let us celebrate that God is sovereign over Satan’s life-taking power.
+4. Celebrate that God is sovereign over Satan’s life-taking power.

 The Bible does not take lightly or minimize the power of Satan to kill people, including Christians.
 Jesus said, in John 8:44, “You are of your father the devil, and your will is to do your father's desires.
 He was a murderer from the beginning.”
 John tells us, in fact, that he does indeed take the lives of faithful Christians.
-Revelation 2:10, “Do not fear what you are about to suffer.
-Behold, the devil is about to throw some of you into prison, that you may be tested, and for ten days you will have tribulation.
-Be faithful unto death, and I will give you the crown of life.”
+Revelation 2:10:

 If the Lord wills, we will live.
 And if he doesn’t, we will die.
 God, not Satan, makes the final call.
 Our lives are in his hands ultimately, not Satan’s.
 God is sovereign over Satan’s life-taking power.

-5. Let us celebrate that God is sovereign over Satan’s hand in natural disasters.
+5. Celebrate that God is sovereign over Satan’s hand in natural disasters.

 Hurricanes, tsunamis, tornados, earthquakes, blistering heat, deadly cold, drought, flood, famine.
 When Satan approached God in the first chapter of Job, he challenged God in verse 11, “Stretch out your hand and touch all that he has, and he will curse you to your face.”
 And then the Lord said to Satan (in verse 12), “Behold, all that he has is in your hand.
 Only against him do not stretch out your hand.”

 The result was two human atrocities and two natural disasters.
 One of the disasters is reported to Job in verse 16: “The fire of God fell from heaven [probably lightning] and burned up the sheep and the servants and consumed them, and I alone have escaped to tell you.”
-And then the worst report of all in verses 18-19, “Your sons and daughters were eating and drinking wine in their oldest brother's house, and behold, a great wind came across the wilderness and struck the four corners of the house, and it fell upon the young people, and they are dead.”
+And then the worst report of all in verses 18–19:

 By the breath of God ice is given, and the broad waters are frozen fast.
 He loads the thick cloud with moisture; the clouds scatter his lightning.
 They turn around and around by his guidance, to accomplish all that he commands them on the face of the habitable world.
 Whether for correction or for his land or for love, he causes it to happen.
 Hear this, O Job; stop and consider the wondrous works of God.